AztecProtocol/aztec-packages/docs/docs/dev_docs/getting_started/quickstart.md

 SANDBOX_VERSION=<version> /bin/bash -c "$(curl -fsSL 'https://sandbox.aztec.network')"
 ```

 NOTE: If `SANDBOX_VERSION` is not defined, the script will pull the latest release of the sandbox.
+The sandbox version should be the same as your `@aztec/cli` package to ensure compatibility.

+Once docker is up, you can see ethereum layer 1 activity through the local (otterscan)[http://localhost:5100].

 ### With npm